evkx/evkx.github.io/content/models/peugot/5008/e-5008_long_range/_index.md

 ## Availability & Pricing

-This model had a world premiere on 12.09.2023, and deliveries started in February 2024.<div class="mt-3 mb-3">
+The Volkswagen Peugot E-5008 Long Range had its world premiere on 12.09.2023, with deliveries starting in February 2024.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Peugot 5008 </strong>
 </a>